knunery/codex/README.md

 System Preferences -> Keyboard -> Keyboard Shortcuts -> Full Keyboard Access -> All Control

+#### Get letters/keys to repeat properly.

+When holding down a letter, OS X will give you options, like `a` with several different accents.
+Type this in terminal to get all keys to repeat upon press/hold
+`defaults write -g ApplePressAndHoldEnabled -bool false`

 #### Terminal

 Go to Settings -> keyboard, and check use option as meta key